nqhd3v/2wo/README.md

 > To create your API token, go to [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) to read more about your own API token.

+In `.env` file, I have a field `API_PASS`, this is a password to allow third-party call to this application.

 ## Personal use

 I developed some APIs to support for personal case: